baloise/ws-itsec_owasp/PITCHME.md

 - A2: Broken Authentication
 - A3: Sensitive Data Exposure
 - A4: XML External Entities
-- A5: Broken Access Controll
+- A5: Broken Access Control
 - A6: Security Misconfigurarion
 - A7: Cross-Site Scripting
 - A8: Insecure Deserialization